Joseph Allen Stein: Biography

 Joseph Allen Stein was born on 10 April 1912, in Omaha, Nebraska.
 He studied architecture at the University of Illinois, the École nationale supérieure des Beaux-Arts in Paris and the Cranbrook Academy of Art.
-He worked for Ely Jacques Kahn in New York and with Richard Neutra in Los Angeles, before establishing his own practice in San Francisco.
-In San Francisco, he designed modest homes in the California style, but also became increasingly interested in the issues of low cost housing.
+He worked for Ely Jacques Kahn in New York and with Richard Neutra in Los Angeles, before establishing his practice in San Francisco.
+In San Francisco, he designed modest homes in the California style but also became increasingly interested in the issues of low-cost housing.
 He was also an active member of the group known as Telesis, which sought to bring better design to the needs of the middle and working classes.

-With the outbreak of the Korean war and the rise of McCarthyism in 1950, he felt the need to find a location where his talent as an architect could be more freely expressed, and so left the US, first to Mexico and then to Europe, and finally to teach at Bengal Engineering College (now Indian Institute of Engineering Science and Technology, Shibpur) outside Calcutta.
+With the outbreak of the Korean War and the rise of McCarthyism in 1950, he felt the need to find a location where his talent as an architect could be more freely expressed, so left the US, first to Mexico and then to Europe, and finally to teach at Bengal Engineering College (now Indian Institute of Engineering Science and Technology, Shibpur) outside Calcutta.

-In 1952 he moved to India, and became head of the department of architecture at the Bengal Engineering College in Calcutta.
+In 1952 he moved to India and became head of the department of architecture at the Bengal Engineering College in Calcutta.
 He worked in New Delhi from 1955 onwards, starting with another American architect, Benjamin Polk and even after retirement in 1995, continued to design for the architecture firm he founded.
-Over the year, he brought in 'California modernism' to several buildings he designed in Delhi, including, the Ford Foundation headquarters and the India International Centre (IIC) (1962), United Nations Children's Fund (Unicef), the World Wide Fund for Nature, a conservatory within Lodhi Gardens, Gandhi-King Plaza, an open-air memorial in IIC, Triveni Kala Sangam at Mandi House, the American Embassy School and the Australian high commission in Chanakyapuri.
+Over the year, he brought in 'California modernism' to several buildings he designed in Delhi, including, the Ford Foundation headquarters and the India International Centre (IIC) (1962), United Nations Children's Fund (UNICEF), the World Wide Fund for Nature, a conservatory within Lodi Gardens, Gandhi-King Plaza, an open-air memorial in IIC, Triveni Kala Sangam at Mandi House, the American Embassy School and the Australian high commission in Chanakyapuri.
 Among his notable buildings outside Delhi was the Express Towers, the first high rise built in India, and at the time it was completed, the tallest building in South East Asia.
+His designs were attentive to the natural conditions of the Indian climate and incorporated structures that played around with air and light.

-Several of his disciples went on to establish leading architectural firms and real estate development businesses; J. K. Jain (architect & real estate developer), Chairman at Dasnac Designarch; and Anuraag Chowfla and Meena Mani (architects), Principals at Mani & Chowfla, to name a few.
+Several of his disciples went on to establish leading architectural firms and real estate development businesses; J. K. Jain (architect & real estate developer), chairman at DASNAC; Anuraag Chowfla and Meena Mani (architects), principals at Mani & Chowfla, to name a few.

 In 1993, Building in the Garden, a study of his work, by Stephen White, dean of the School of Architecture at Roger Williams University in Rhode Island was published.
 He was awarded the Padma Shri, India's fourth highest civilian honour, in 1992.
 He married Margaret Suydam in 1938.
 He died on 6 October 2001, at age 89 in Raleigh, North Carolina.
 He is survived by their sons David and Ethan.